MP JOINT ARTHROPLASTY

 Procedure:

-- The surgery is usually performed under regional or general anesthesia, depending on the patient’s condition and the surgical technique used.
+- Surgeons choose either regional or general anesthesia based on the patient’s condition and surgical technique.

-- The damaged cartilage and bone at the joint surfaces are carefully removed to prepare the joint for the implant.
+- The surgical team removes damaged cartilage and bone from the joint surfaces, preparing it for the implant.

 Types of MP Joint Arthroplasty: